Specialise in environmental and sustainable processes while developing the technical, professional and digital skills needed in industry.

 Start your future here

-We aim to develop your skills so that when you graduate you have a wide choice of career opportunities ahead of you.
-Our course’s multidisciplinary approach helps prepare you to work as an environmental engineer in the public and private sectors.
+Our course has a multidisciplinary focus to help prepare you to work as an environmental engineer in the public and private sectors.
 You could work in consultancy firms, environmental management and manufacturing, or sustainable product distribution.
 Or you could play a critical role in stakeholder policy negotiations between economists, lawyers, engineers and environmentalists.